 Brandeis is scaling up its research activities in a careful and gradual three-phase process consistent with our commitment to campus health and safety.
 This includes separate plans for scaling up research in the sciences and creative arts activities.

-Please note that as of Nov.
-23, due to an increase in positive COVID-19 cases in some of the science complex buildings, Brandeis is ramping down to Phase 1b.
-This means the number of people allowed in labs (including principal investigators, graduate students, postdocs, undergraduate students, and other technical staff) has been reduced to one-third the usual density.
+Brandeis is currently in Phase 2a.
+This means the number of people allowed in labs (including principal investigators, graduate students, postdocs, undergraduate students, and other technical staff) has been reduced to 40% of the usual density.
 Any researcher who can continue to work remotely will be required to do so.
 This ramping down only applies to science labs, not the library or art studios.